-The underwriting agreement provides that the obligations of Cantor are subject to certain conditions precedent such as the receipt by Cantor of officers' certificates and legal opinions and approval of certain legal matters by their counsel.
-The underwriting agreement provides that Cantor will purchase all of the shares of common stock (or pre-funded warrants, as applicable) if any of them are purchased.
-We have agreed to indemnify Cantor and certain of its controlling persons against certain liabilities, including liabilities under the Securities Act, and to contribute to payments that Cantor may be required to make in respect of those liabilities.
+The underwriting agreement provides that the obligations of the several underwriters are subject to certain conditions precedent such as the receipt by the underwriters of officers' certificates and legal opinions and approval of certain legal matters by their counsel.
+The underwriting agreement provides that the underwriters will purchase all of the shares of common stock if any of them are purchased.
+We have agreed to indemnify the underwriters and certain of their controlling persons against certain liabilities, including liabilities under the Securities Act, and to contribute to payments that the underwriters may be required to make in respect of those liabilities.

-Cantor is offering the shares of common stock and pre-funded warrants subject to its acceptance of the shares of common stock and pre-funded warrants from us and subject to prior sale.
-Cantor reserves the right to withdraw, cancel or modify offers to the public and to reject orders in whole or in part.
-In addition, Cantor has advised us that it does not intend to confirm sales to any account over which it exercises discretionary authority.
+The underwriters are offering the shares of common stock subject to their acceptance of the shares of common stock from us and subject to prior sale.
+The underwriters reserve the right to withdraw, cancel or modify offers to the public and to reject orders in whole or in part.
+In addition, the underwriters have advised us that they do not intend to confirm sales to any account over which they exercise discretionary authority.